SamNiechcial/MySQL-With-Vault/README.md

 The eventual aim is to enable minimally technical end users to automate the initiation and configuration of a MySQL database service, in the cloud, with dynamic secrets, to a best practices production standard of security and service delivery.

-The current aim is to configure and run all services locally as proof of concept.
+The current aim is to configure and run all services locally as a learning exercise.

 ## Achievements To Date:

-In the 12 hours I have devoted to the project so far, I have configured and run a minimal proof-of-concept service:
+In the 12 hours I have devoted to the project so far, I have configured and run a minimally configured service:

-- [MySQL 5.7]("https://formulae.brew.sh/formula/mysql@5.7") server, locally, with HomeBrew - providing the database for the credentials to service
+* [MySQL 5.7]("https://formulae.brew.sh/formula/mysql@5.7") server, locally, with HomeBrew - providing the database for the credentials to service
-- [Consul]("https://www.consul.io/"), locally, in -dev mode - serving as data storage for Vault
+* [Consul]("https://www.consul.io/"), locally, in -dev mode - serving as data storage for Vault
-- [Vault]("https://www.vaultproject.io/"), locally, in production mode - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
+* [Vault]("https://www.vaultproject.io/"), locally, in production mode - serving dynamic secrets securely, integrated with MySQL 5.7 and Consul
-- [EnvConsul]("https://github.com/hashicorp/envconsul/"), locally - to serve MySQL credentials from Vault to my Python 2.7 scripts
+* [EnvConsul]("https://github.com/hashicorp/envconsul/"), locally - to serve MySQL credentials from Vault to my Python 2.7 scripts

 I have not yet started work on initiating and configuring this architecture with Terraform, nor do I have a live web service to hit for requests running in the cloud.
 As a result, the Python scripts provided will not work unless you configure these back-end services to run locally on your own machine first.